tatianegercina/FinTech/02-Homework/04-Pandas/Instructions/README.md

 #### Performance Analysis

+1. Calculate and plot daily returns of all portfolios.

-1. Calculate and plot cumulative returns.
-Does any portfolio outperform the S&P TSP 60?
+2. Calculate and plot cumulative returns for all portfolios.
+Does any portfolio outperform the S&P TSX 60?

 #### Risk Analysis

 1. Create a box plot for each of the returns.
-Which box has the largest spread?
-Which has the smallest spread?

 2. Calculate the standard deviation for each portfolio.

-Which portfolios are riskier than the S&P TSX 60?
+3. Determine which portfolios are riskier than the S&P TSX 60

+4. Calculate the Annualized Standard Deviation.

 #### Rolling Statistics

-1. Plot the rolling standard deviation of the firm's portfolios along with the rolling standard deviation of the S&P TSX 60.
-Does the risk increase for each of the portfolios at the same time risk increases in the S&P TSX 60?

-2. Construct a correlation table for the algorithmic, whale, and S&P TSX 60 returns.
-Which returns most closely mimic the S&P TSX 60?
+1. Calculate and plot the rolling standard deviation for all portfolios using a 21-day window.

+2. Calculate and plot the correlation between each stock to determine which portfolios may mimick the S&P TSX 60.

-3. Choose one portfolio and plot a rolling beta between that portfolio's returns and S&P TSX 60 returns.
-Does the portfolio seem sensitive to movements in the S&P TSX 60?
+3. Choose one portfolio, then calculate and plot beta it and the S&P 60 TSX.

 #### Rolling Statistics Challenge: Exponentially Weighted Average